Beacon-Heart/Heart_Beacon/README.md

 Beacon Kit: system of federated systems tech framework = quantum - AI, DeFI.. structured data adaptive procedural template

-"Economic Heart attack" Ray #Dalio // Eco Economic Heartbeat 13/573,002 The Heart Beacon Cycle Time - Space meter quantum - AI) #numismatics #attophysics #blockchain #DeFi https://lnkd.in/gR9yTuJN
+Main Use Case: "Economic Heart attack" @ Ray #Dalio // Eco Economic Heartbeat 13/573,002 The Heart Beacon Cycle Time - Space meter quantum - AI) #numismatics #attophysics #blockchain #DeFi https://lnkd.in/gR9yTuJN

 Tesla "all is wave motion" / Roger Penrose "all is a quantum field" "a wave is an event" "a ripple in a universal field" + use case: Ray Dalio book "the Changing World Order", "only a crisis brings real change" Economist Milton Friedman, "build a new model" Bucky Fuller, Navy Admiral Amazing Grace Hopper mother of computing.. et al = OPW Other People's Work standing on the shoulders of giants = USPTO 13/573,002 The Heart Beacon Cycle Time - Space Meter Adaptive Procedural Template (adaptive template from Stanford U SLAC) #quantumcomputing #AI #DeFi #QFS #Quantum Financial System https://youtu.be/q7jGZNDZWi4?t=180